tfpauly/privacy-proxy/draft-private-access-tokens.md

 a stable ANON_ORIGIN_ID for each ORIGIN_NAME, to allow the Mediator to count token access without learning the ORIGIN_NAME.

-CLIENT_ID:
+CLIENT_KEY:
 : A public key identifier chosen by the Client and shared only with the Mediator.

 CLIENT_SECRET:
-: The secret key used by the Client during token issuance, whose public key is shared with the Mediator.
+: The secret key used by the Client during token issuance, whose public key (CLIENT_KEY) is shared with the Mediator.

 ORIGIN_SECRET:
 : The secret key used by the Issuer during token issuance, whose public key is